DEVOTIONALS

 (Matthew 5:20)

-Have you ever thought about what happens when you have received
+Have you ever thought about what happens after we have received

 salvation from God?
-You will develop a new attitude.
-Your priorities
+We will develop a new attitude, won’t we?
+Our

-You will yield your life to the Lord and you will have a new desire to
+We will gladly yield our life to the Lord and we will have a new desire

-serve Him.
-You will want to spend more time with the Lord (through
+to serve Him.
+We will want to spend more time with the Lord (through

 prayer, worship, and reading the bible).

 ‘righteousness’.
-It is a sincere righteousness that is given to you
+It is a sincere righteousness that is given to us

 from God Himself.
 This righteousness is received through faith